MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network.md

 1. Core references have been published as a permanent part of the Azure CLI.
 2. Extension references haven't shipped as part of the CLI but run as CLI commands.
 With extensions, you gain access to experimental and pre-release commands.
-3. Preview references ... `need more information here`
+3. Extension preview references ... `need more information here`

-Prerequisites for extension and preview commands are provided on each code sample page.
+Prerequisites for extension and extension preview commands are provided on each code sample page.

 ## az network application-gateway